centerforpolicingequity/certscrape/README.md

 # certscrape
 CITI Certification Scraper

-This Python script scans all PDF files in a provided directory, specifically for CITI Training Certifications.
+This Python script scans all PDF files in a provided directory (including subdirectories), specifically for CITI Training Certifications.

 It compiles the following information from each CITI Certificate read:
 - CITI Record Number